rrthomas/ruth/README.md

 ## Operation <a name="operation"></a>

-Nancy builds a path given a template as follows:
+ruth builds a path given a template as follows:

 1. Set the initial text to `$include{TEMPLATE}`, unless `TEMPLATE` is `-`, in which case set the initial text to the contents of standard input.